hehonglu123/python_turtle_trial/ROS/src/python_turtle/Trial_instruction.md

 # ROS Subscriber

+## Webcam Example
-On your computer side, under `~/python_turtle_trial/ROS/src/python_turtle/src/` there is a python script called `cam_sub.py`.
-Similarly, we include ROS library and message types at the top.
+On your computer side, under `~/python_turtle_trial/ROS/src/webcam/src/` there is a python script called `cam_sub.py`.
+We include ROS library and message types at the top.
 Unlike a publisher, a subscriber subscribe to the topic, and trigger the `callback()` function.
 Inside main,
 ```
 rospy.init_node('stream_node', anonymous=True)